Stallard Kane supports the HSE’s new Metalwork Inspections

 Everyone reacts to heat differently, and your employees should be trained to recognise the symptoms of heat illness.
 Regular occupational health surveillance or an effective employee wellbeing programme is a great platform to help you get the message across.

-Overheating cables can be a risk in extreme heat; cables cannot carry their current capacity when it’s very hot and subsequently become a greater fire risk.
+Overheating cables can be a risk in extreme heat; when it's very hot, cables cannot carry their current capacity and subsequently become a greater fire risk.
 Ensuring you have a regular EICR with correct cabling identification will inform you of any potential for overloading.
 For any remedial advice, please call our electrical team.

 Need help in the heatwave and beyond?
 Our team are here to help.
 To find out more information on anything we have discussed in this article, contact compliance@skaltd.co.uk